a1d4r/habr-scraper/README.md

 # Web Scraper

 ### Description:
-Web scraper collecting content data from https://habr.com
+Async web scraper collecting content data from https://habr.com

 This script downloads articles to the base folder (by default `articles`).
 Each articles is saved in a separate folder.
 There is a file `article.txt`